mikeal/ZDAG/SPEC.md

 types are far more common than very high numbers in user data.

-There's no bytes to be gained by typing the container for constants since they are already only a single byte.
+There's no bytes to be gained by typing the container for constants since they are already only use a single byte.
 Same for ints, since they are mostly inlined.
 You could theoretically add signed ints, floats, signed floats, and zero point floats to this list but you'd end up increasing the necessary tokens for each case.
 Each token you reserve reduces the available range of inline VARINTs, so there's a question here about how common